percona/pmm-doc/docs/pmm-upgrade/upgrade-pmm1.md

-# Upgrade PMM server using the UI
+# Upgrade for PMM 1

 There are three stages to installing and setting up PMM.